elisevmol/rabbiteye-exp/categorization-svm-2/Documentation Feature Reduction.md

 0.53 (+/-0.029) for {'C': 100}
 ```

 These values are then checked with the validation set with an implemented 'bubble', which is described in the previous blog update.
-This is done by transforming the validation set to the selected features with the following code.
+This bubble entails that all product nuts that have the same category are kept together in cross validation to avoid overfitting.
+Preforming the calculations on the validation set is done by transforming the validation set to only contain the selected features with the following code.

 ```
 selector = SelectPercentile(percentile=76)